Box of Rain: Lyrics

 According to lyricist Hunter, Lesh "wanted a song to sing to his dying father and had composed a piece complete with every vocal nuance but the words.
-If ever a lyric 'wrote itself,' this did – as fast as the pen would pull."
+If ever a lyric 'wrote itself,' this did—as fast as the pen would pull."
 Lesh practiced the song driving to the nursing home where his father lay with terminal cancer.

-According to an interview of Hunter by Steve Silberman, as asked by Silberman, "The song 'Box of Rain' began as a rough vocal outline from Phil Lesh.
+In an interview, Steve Silberman asked Hunter, "The song 'Box of Rain' began as a rough vocal outline from Phil Lesh.
 How does that process work?"
 Hunter replied, "Scat singing: Dum-dum dum, da-da-da-da, bump-dum-dum-dum-dum, dee-dee-dee.
 I'm able to translate people's scat.
 I hear English in it, almost as though I write down what I hear underneath that.
 I hear the intention.
 It's a talent like the Rubik's Cube, or something like that, and it comes easily to me.
 Which might be why I like language poetry.
-I can tell from the rhythms, or lack of rhythms, from the disjunctures and the end stoppages, what they're avoiding saying – the meaning that they would like to not be stating there, comes rushing through to me.
+I can tell from the rhythms, or lack of rhythms, from the disjunctures and the end stoppages, what they're avoiding saying—the meaning that they would like to not be stating there, comes rushing through to me.
 I understand dogs.
 I can talk to babies."

-Many of the lyrics to this song are reminiscent of the song "Ripple", which opens the second side of the album.
-Images of water abound in both, as well as references to "broken" or "hand-me-down" thoughts.
 According to Hunter: "By 'box of rain,' I meant the world we live on, but 'ball' of rain didn't have the right ring to my ear, so box it became, and 'I don't know who put it there.'"

-The line "moth before a flame" echoes several proverbs, such as "the fate of the moth in the flame"—Aeschylus, Fragments (Fragment #288).
-The line "long long time to be gone and a short time to be there" echoes the old-time classic "Little Birdie", which includes the line "I've a short while to be here, and a long time to be gone."

-In one of Carl Hiaasen's novels, the main character is in a shelter for children stranded by a hurricane, and in a particularly tender moment, sings "Box of Rain" to the child.